Prodyte/Competitive-Programming/README.md

-# Hackerearth-Problelms
+# Competitive-Programming
-My Solution to Hackerearth Problems and Contests
+My Solution to Problems from various Competitive Programming websites.